Bark at the Moon (song): Music video

+It is also very likely Ozzy was a fan of the massively popular The Benny Hill Show which had Benny as Dr. Jekyll and Mister Hyde in an episode of Wondergran in it beginning in almost the exact same way as the "Bark" video.

-The music video for the song was partially filmed at the Holloway Sanatorium, outside London, England.
+The music video for the song was partially filmed at the Holloway Sanatorium, outside London.
 In the early 1980s infancy of the music video medium, the video, which was the first Osbourne had made, was highly anticipated due to his outrageous image.
 Drummer Tommy Aldridge played on the studio recording of the track, but the video features his replacement in the band, Carmine Appice.

-Cover versions

-American punk rock band Strung Out recorded a version for the 2000 Punk Goes Metal compilation album.

-The deluxe edition of the 2009 album Retribution by American thrash metal band Shadows Fall includes a cover of the song, which was released as a single in 2010.

-Horror punk band Frankenstein Drag Queens from Planet 13 released a version of the song on their 2001 album Viva Las Violence.

-The song appeared on the 2002 video game Grand Theft Auto: Vice City on the radio station "V-Rock".

-A cover of the song appeared as the final song in the music video game Guitar Hero, while a master recording was later featured in Guitar Hero Smash Hits.